AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 x^{t+1}_{n} = f(x^{t}\_{n-1},x^{t}\_{n},x^{t}\_{n+1})
 $$

 Since the domain of $f$ consists of the $2^3=8$ possible assignments of the three cells there are $2^8=256$ possible choices for the function $f$.
 Interpreting the inputs as binary numbers it's conventional, following [Stephen Wolfram](https://en.wikipedia.org/wiki/Stephen_Wolfram), to arrange them in descending order: 111, 110, ...
 000 and interpret the corresponding outputs as an eight bit binary number that is used to label the function, or "rule".
-Thus, Rule 110 corresponds to the function with table
+Thus, Rule 110 corresponds to the function with table:

 |111	| 110 |	101	| 100 |	011 |	010 |	001 |	000	|
 |---	| --- |	---	| --- |	--- |	--- |	--- |	---	|